wso2/docs-ei/en/micro-integrator/docs/setup/deployment/deploying_wso2_ei.md

 # Deploying WSO2 Micro Integrator
-The following sections provide information and instructions on how to cluster the Micro Integrator with a third-party load balancer.
+The following sections provide information and instructions on how to deploy the Micro Integrator with a third-party load balancer.

 ## The deployment pattern

-This deployment scenario uses a two-node Micro Integrator cluster.
+This deployment scenario uses a two-node Micro Integrator deployment.
 That is, two Micro Integrator nodes are configured to serve requests with high availability and scalability.
-As depicted by the following diagram, the product nodes in the cluster are fronted by an external third-party load balancer, which routes requests to the two nodes on a round-robin basis.
+As depicted by the following diagram, the product nodes in the deployment are fronted by an external third-party load balancer, which routes requests to the two nodes on a round-robin basis.

 ![Micro Integrator Deployment Pattern](../../assets/img/mi_deployment.png)